AntonioND/palib-archive/vctemplate/overrides/ReadMe.txt

   source  - Contains source files (.c, .cpp and .s).
-Those are your program. gfx     - Contains PAGfx (a graphics converter) and the graphics for your program. audio   - Contains module files (mod, s3m, xm and it) and sound effects (wav) for use with Maxmod. efsroot - Contains files which you will be able to read using EFS.
+Those are your program. gfx     - Contains PAGfx (a graphics converter) and the graphics for your program. audio   - Contains module files (mod, s3m, xm and it) and sound effects (wav) for use with Maxmod. filesystem - Contains files which will be embedded in the .nds file.
+Use libfilesystem to read them.

 Files:
   Makefile            - This is a special file that tells your system how to convert your project files into a NDS ROM (how to compile your project).